BuckShlegeris/BuckShlegeris.github.io/notes/software-ideas.md

 - UI, which lets users choose the posts they want in a single book.
 - Renderer, which takes the data for the posts and turns it into a book.
 This probably just involves turning the data into LaTeX and choosing good LaTeX settings.
 (This might be too slow to happen synchronously.)

-The MVP is just to make this work for a couple of blogs, like Marginal Revolution and Bryan Caplan's blog or something, and make the UI and the Renderer work.
+The MVP is just to make the Scraper work for a couple of blogs, like SSC and  Marginal Revolution and Bryan Caplan's blog or something, and make the UI and the Renderer work.

 Other potential markets:

 - fanfiction.net.
 I would certainly have bought some printed-out fanfiction if that was easy.

+Related idea: I would love to be able to subscribe to PDF copies or ePub copies of new posts.
+Also I'd like to be able to download separate PDFs or ePubs of all the SSC posts.

+Also there are probably lots of projects which do parts of this work already.

 ## Math writing app